sai-seetal-pendyala/sql-retail-database-design-analytics/README.md

 ## The problem

-Foxcore Retail operates pop-up sales booths at music festivals, fitness expos, and sporting events across Ontario.
+The business operates pop-up sales booths at music festivals, fitness expos, and sporting events across Ontario.
 A team of salespeople rotates through booths at different venues, selling products ranging from glow sticks to cooling towels and earning commissions on each transaction.

 As the operation expanded from one or two events to a multi-venue calendar, everything broke.
 Sales were tracked in disconnected spreadsheets -- one per event, sometimes one per salesperson.
 Commission calculations required 4-6 hours of manual reconciliation each pay period.
 Product performance across event types was invisible.
 Booth placement decisions were pure guesswork.
 Each new event meant another spreadsheet, another reconciliation process, another chance for errors to compound.